aeternity/aepp-docs/index.md

 title: Introduction
 ---

-# Developing æpps for the æternity blockchain
+# developing æpps for the æternity blockchain

 ## Introduction